stateful/docs.runme.dev/docs/configuration/runme-gist.md

 ### Generate Gist for the Entire Markdown File

 You can generate a Gist for your entire Markdown file.
-To do this, in your session outputs file, click on ‘Generate Gist’.
+To do this, in your Session Outputs file, click on ‘Generate Gist’.

 ![Runme gist](../../static/img/configuration-page/runme-gist.png)